joltcountry/ifluant/README.md

 # ifluant
 Interactive Fiction engine in Lua

-Currently only supports moving in four cardinal directions, looking, and quitting, but hey, gotta start somewhere.
+Currently only supports moving in four cardinal directions, looking (thanks ICJ for the suggestion!), and quitting, but hey, gotta start somewhere.

 ## Running the sample game
 - Install [Lua](https://lua.org)